 For a long time, we all thought that GPS systems were for getting you to your construction site and tracking your construction vehicles, but today, they’re more likely to be plotting survey points or used for accurate site measurements.

-GPS-based measuring devices are increasingly popular on construction sites today, and we expect to see more of them this year and in the future.
+GPS-based measuring devices are becoming increasingly popular on construction sites today, and we anticipate seeing more of them this year and in the future.
 Even hand-held GPS measuring devices plug directly into estimating and accounting systems, allowing estimators and project managers to get accurate, real-time information from anywhere.

 Increasing Use of BIM and Digital Twins